dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl cluster-info

 As a workaround, you have to manually configured it here `Settings > Cloud and virtualization > Kubernetes`:
-This very light k3s is not completly supported and doesn't have cpu, memory usage and log monitoring.

    1) Delete "k3s" on `https://127.0.0.1:6443`
-   2) Create new one an ActiveGate  (if the activegate is not yet there, wait 1 or 2 minutes...)
+   2) Create new one an ActiveGate  (if the activegate is not yet here, wait 1 or 2 minutes...)
         Connection name : `k3s`
-        Kubernetes API URL Target : `https://<server_name>:6443`
+        Kubernetes API URL Target : `https://10.0.0.4:6443/`
-        Verify hostname in certificate against Kubernetes API URL : `disable`
+        Kubernetes Bearer Token : => run the command below Verify hostname in certificate against Kubernetes API URL : `disable` Monitor event : `enable`
-        Kubernetes Bearer Token : => run this command on the k3s cluster
+        Opt in to the Kubernetes events feature for analysis and alerting : `enable` Include all events relevant for Davis : `enable`

+       command for the bearer token :

     kubectl get secret $(kubectl get sa dynatrace-kubernetes-monitoring -o jsonpath='{.secrets[0].name}' -n dynatrace) -o jsonpath='{.data.token}' -n dynatrace | base64 --decode;echo

+   3) enable Monitor event
+   4) enable the log on the cluster : Settings > Log Monitoring > Log sources and storage
-   3) upload the 2 specific dashboards from [here](/dashboard-monitoring-k3s)
+   5) upload the 2 specific dashboards from [here](/dashboard-monitoring-k3s)

 Now you have your workload with k3s :)